openmm/openmm/docs-source/usersguide/application.rst

 In the examples of the previous sections, we used Langevin integration:
 ::

+    temperature = 300*kelvin
+    collision_rate = 1/picosecond
+    timestep = 0.002*picoseconds
-    integrator = LangevinIntegrator(300*kelvin, 1/picosecond, 0.002*picoseconds)
+    integrator = LangevinIntegrator(temperature, collision_rate, timestep)

-The three parameter values in this line are the simulation temperature (300K), the friction coefficient (1 ps\ :sup:`-1`\ ), and the step size (0.002 ps).
+The three parameter values in this line are the simulation temperature (300 K), the friction coefficient (1 ps\ :sup:`-1`\ ), and the step size (0.002 ps).
 You are free to change these to whatever values you want.
 Be sure to specify units on all values.
 For example, the step size could be written either as